mmaletin/UnityColorPicker/README.md

 # Unity color picker

-This is a simple color picker tool that looks like the one in unity editor, but can be used in built applications.
-It’s a part of unity UI system, so it works everywhere where normal UI would work, from mobile to VR.
-Thanks to a shader that draws the whole thing, color picker uses only one gameobject and doesn’t require a complex setup.
-Also thanks to this shader no textures are required, and lines are smooth at any resolution and size.
+This is a simple color picker for Unity UI (uGUI) that can be used in runtime.
+It uses a custom shader to make the lines crisp at any resolution.

 ![Screenshot](Screenshot.png?raw=true)

+This project was last edited in Unity 2022.3.21f1.
+If you have an earlier version, you can use scripts and shader only and they should still work.